EricBrown3/pipelines/update/WORK.md

+STORY everyone want tests
+  TASK add jest

+---

+STORY as a developer, I want async different concurrency models: any or all

+  tests!
+---

-STORY as a developer, I want to compose execution "WithWorldState" this this pipeline, params of every pipeline and every stage has currentWorldState, and returns finalWorldState
+STORY as a developer, I want to compose execution data "WithWorldState" this this pipeline, params of every pipeline and every stage has currentWorldState, and returns finalWorldState

   produceParams will create currentWorldState from pipeline

   stage will return finalWorldState

-  Stage.afterExecute
-    will reduce stage result into state, currentWorldState

 STORY as a developer, I want to compose execution "WithEvents"
     stateApi will be a property on params